 In addition, Goodhue originally proposed a pedestrian bridge to span Fifth Street, leading from the top of Bunker Hill to the library’s Rotunda level.
 But the idea proved too costly and was abandoned.
 Instead, there’s a street-level entrance on Fifth Street.

-Research for some content developed by LAPL Docent Kenon Breazeale
+—Written by docent Kate Kaplan with research for some content developed by library docent Kenon Breazeale